 During mock interviews, professionals from ExxonMobil, Shell, Ineos and Marathon pose the questions that they would ask a potential hire to College of the Mainland process technology students.

-The exercise aims to alleviate nerves as students’ take their ultimate exam – the job interview.
+The exercise aims to alleviate nerves as students’ take their ultimate exam – the

 “The most intimidating part of applying for a job is the interview,” said student Yulenty Deal.
 “It’s good practice for us to get better.”

 Deal, set to graduate in May, has already benefited from last year’s session.
 She aced her interview for a national Shell scholarship, becoming one of 30 students across the nation to receive the prestigious award.

 “All the questions (in the scholarship interview), believe it or not,” she explained. “were from the mock interview.”

 This is the fourth year of mock interviews.